IntricaciesOfSociety/CowSocietySimulation/docs/index.md

 This project is centered around gaining knowledge about creating artificial intelligence, applying java, and project development.
 The code is hosted on [github](https://github.com/IntricaciesOfSociety/CowSocietySimulation/) and a (very rough) concept can be found on [google drive](https://docs.google.com/presentation/u/2/d/1yiUae5--9wsAH2D4SWKuIOJiESNoR_YNxJHhiJk0rek/edit?usp=drive_web&ouid=104197416385618381584)

-Currently the project is being developed by about 10 kansan high schoolers, including programmers, graphic designers, and managers.
+Currently this project is in slow/stagnated development.
+Any further development is done by Zackary Nichol

+Past influencial members who worked on this project include:

+Gage Miller
+Caleb Hubbard
+Tyson Dent
+Savva Pettengill

 ### How this project is organized